 The Sony X95J is a great TV for most uses.
 It's a great TV for watching movies in both SDR and HDR, as it's bright and has good contrast.
 It's bright enough to overcome glare, and it has surprisingly fair viewing angles, making it a very good choice for watching sports.
-Gamers will appreciate its low input lag, great response time, and HDMI 2.1 support, but unfortunately, it doesn't support variable refresh rate technology at the moment.
+Gamers will appreciate its low input lag, great response time, HDMI 2.1 support, and has variable refresh rate (VRR) support, but it doesn't support FreeSync.

 The Sony X95J is a great TV for watching movies in a dark room.
 It has a good contrast ratio, and the amazing local dimming feature helps to improve dark room performance.
 It upscales lower resolution content well and has a huge selection of apps if you like to stream movies.
 It can remove judder from any source, but there's some noticeable stutter when watching movies.